Josip007/React---react-icons-and-tailwind-CSS/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 React app that contains sidebar with six different components.
-Each component have some unique properties, like Counter for example, it uses useReducer hook, Dropdown contains function onClick to expand or close dropdown etc.
+Each component have some unique properties, like Counter for example, it uses useReducer hook, Dropdown contains function handleOptionClick() to expand or close dropdown etc.

 ## Available Scripts